roryprimrose/roryprimrose.github.io/_posts/2005-02-03-proxy-configuration-switching.md

 Here is the code:

 {% highlight vb.net linenos %}
 #Region " Imports "

 Imports System.Net
 Imports Microsoft.Win32

 #End Region

 Module modGlobal

-        ''' -----------------------------------------------------------------------------
-        '''
-        ''' Program entry.
-        '''
-        ''' Array of command line parameters.
-        '''
-        ''' The first command line parameter is the name of the computer of which the
-        ''' IP address is going to attempt to be determined.
-        '''
-        '''
-        '''    [rprimrose]    3/Feb/2005    Created
-        '''
-        ''' -----------------------------------------------------------------------------
     Public Sub Main(ByVal CmdArgs() As String)

         Dim objEntry As System.Net.IPHostEntry
         Dim objKey As RegistryKey = Registry.CurrentUser.OpenSubKey("Software\Microsoft\Windows\CurrentVersion\Internet Settings", True)
         Dim bUseProxy As Boolean

         Try

             ' Check if there is at least 1 command line parameter If CmdArgs.Length &gt; 0 Then

                 ' Attempt to resolve the name to an IP address objEntry = System.Net.Dns.Resolve(CmdArgs(0))

                 ' We haven't failed, the resolve was successful bUseProxy = True

             End If  ' End checking if there is at least one command line parameter

         Catch

             ' Couldn't resolve the computer name to an IP address bUseProxy = False

         Finally

             ' Destroy the object
             objEntry = Nothing

         End Try

         ' Check if we want to use a proxy
         If bUseProxy Then

             objKey.SetValue("ProxyEnable", 1)

         Else    ' We don't want to use a proxy

             objKey.SetValue("ProxyEnable", 0)

         End If  ' End checking if we want to use a proxy

     End Sub

 End Module
 {% endhighlight %}

 [0]: http://www.synop.com/Products/SauceReader/